victimsnino/ReactivePlusPlus/docs/Advanced.md

 ## Operators

 For better compilation speed each operator placed in each own header.
 Due to great desire to have dot operations inside observable, observable inherits implementation of operators via `member_overload` hack: it forwards interface, but implementation placed in another file.
 It looks like wide-spread separation to cpp/h files.

-Each operator is thread-safe internally and not-thread-safe externally: it means, that all internal staff is guarded or written in lock-free way, but user's types/functions and everything passed to operators/subscribers should be ready to called in parallel (if stream merge multiple streams or any under conditions)

 ## Subscriber